antononcube/RakuForPrediction-book/Articles/Notebook-transformations.md

 In this document we describe a series of different (computational) notebook transformations using different tools.
 We are using a series of recent articles and notebooks for processing the English and Russian texts of a [recent 2-hour long interview](http://en.kremlin.ru/events/president/news/73411).
+The workflows given in the notebooks are in Raku and Wolfram Language (WL).

 **Remark:** Wolfram Language (WL) and Mathematica are used as synonyms in this document.